Media contact: Mona Baroudi, phone 415.615.2735 or use contact form

 Chinese-American composer Huang Ruo’s vibrant and inventive musical voice draws equal inspiration from Chinese folk, Western avant-garde, rock, and jazz.
 His critically acclaimed work, Folksongs for Orchestra, incorporates four of the most well-known Chinese folks songs.
 Ruo writes “Folk songs reflect the life and culture of a civilization.
 China has more than fifty ethnic groups, each with its own culture, traditions, and folk songs.
 The goal [in this piece] is not only to preserve and renew the original folk songs, but also to transform them into new pieces of art that also contain organic originality.”

-Macedonian folk music is the starting point for composer Pande Shahov’s Piano Concerto, a world premiere Festival commission featuring celebrated pianist (and fellow Macedonian) Simon Trpčeski.
+Macedonian folk music is the starting point for composer Pande Shahov’s Piano Concerto No. 2, a world premiere Festival commission featuring celebrated pianist (and fellow Macedonian) Simon Trpčeski.
 “Electrifying virtuosity, but no whiff of show-off.
 The most delicate feelings, yet nothing precious or lacy.
 Head plus heart, lots of heart,” wrote The London Times of Trpčeski.

 Opening night concludes with the US premiere of Grana, by accomplished Romanian composer Dan Dediu.
 Inspired by the novel Chronicle of an Announced Death by Gabriel García Marquez, Grana springs from a simple idea – the multiple narration of a single event.
 The piece’s four movements tell four stories of the same event, each from a different perspective.